mint-lang/guide/reference/components/computed-properties.md

 # Computed Properties

-Computed properties are like functions that work like properties, they can be defined with the `get`keyword.
+Computed properties are functions that work like properties, they are defined with the `get`keyword and no arguments.

 ```text
 component Greeter {
   property name : String = ""

   get text : Html {
     "Hello " + name + "!"
   }

   fun render : Html {
     <div>
       <{ text }>